Academic Policies, Procedures and Resources

 |19 hours or above||2.5|

 The Academic Success Center (ASC) provides services to all Houston Baptist University students.
 The ASC promotes student success by providing academic tutoring services and academic coaching for students in all majors.
-ASC also supports the early alert program, implemented to assist students through the assortment of challenges facing college students.
 The Academic Success Center is located on the first floor of Moody Library.
 More information regarding the ASC can be found at HBU.edu/ASC.

 A student who is suspended for a second time may not be readmitted until at least two semesters have passed.
 A student on second suspension must submit a re-entry application at least one month before the semester for which admission is requested begins.
 When reapplying after second suspension, the student must submit a personal statement of approximately 250 words in writing to the Admissions Review Board.
 Two (2) letters of academic recommendation must support the student’s application.